Father of Japanese 9/11 victim to publish translation of U.S. report

 After learning of his endeavor, Tokyo-based Korocolor Publishers contacted Sumiyama, saying it wanted to print his Japanese translation, and raised funds to cover the costs through crowdfunding.

-The campaign, which was launched on Japanese crowdfunding platform Readyfor Inc. in May, successfully raised ¥1.5 million ($14,000) in just two weeks, eventually amassing ¥4.93 million, more than triple its initial goal.
+The campaign, which was launched on Japanese crowdfunding platform Readyfor Inc. in May, successfully raised ¥1.5 million ($14,000) in just two weeks, eventually amassing ¥4.93 million — more than triple its initial goal.
 A commentary by Sumiyama is also slated to be released later this year.

 "The book can also serve as a reference for crisis management, including what happens when commands and orders are in chaos during an emergency," said Sumiyama.
 "Twenty years have passed and I hope that the younger generation who have little memory of the incident will read this book."